cis-ds/course-site/content/notes/machine-learn/start-with-models/index.md

 ## Introduction {#intro}

-There are several different approaches to fitting a linear model in R.^[See [*Tidy Modeling with R*](https://www.tmwr.org/base-r.html) for an overview of how these approaches vary.]
-Here, we introduce `tidymodels` and demonstrate how to construct a basic linear regression model.
+There are several different approaches to fitting a linear model in R.[^tmwr] Here, we introduce `tidymodels` and demonstrate how to construct a basic linear regression model.

 [`tidymodels`](https://www.tidymodels.org/) is a collection of packages for statistical modeling and machine learning using `tidyverse` principles.
 Given this emphasis, it pairs nicely with the tidy-centric approach we have covered so far for tasks such as data visualization, data wrangling, importation of data files, and publishing results.